pytorch/audio/README.md

 With torchaudio being a machine learning library and built on top of PyTorch, torchaudio is standardized around the following naming conventions.
-Tensors are assumed to have channels as the first dimension and time as the last dimension (when applicable).
+Tensors are assumed to have "channel" as the first dimension and time as the last dimension (when applicable).
 This makes it consistent with PyTorch's dimensions.
-For size names, the prefix `n_` is used (e.g. "a tensor of size (`n_freq`, `n_mel`)") whereas dimension names do not have this prefix (e.g. "a tensor of dimension (channels, time)")
+For size names, the prefix `n_` is used (e.g. "a tensor of size (`n_freq`, `n_mel`)") whereas dimension names do not have this prefix (e.g. "a tensor of dimension (channel, time)")

-* `waveform`: a tensor of audio samples with dimensions (channels, time)
+* `waveform`: a tensor of audio samples with dimensions (channel, time)
 * `sample_rate`: the rate of audio dimensions (samples per second)
-* `specgram`: a tensor of spectrogram with dimensions (channels, freq, time)
+* `specgram`: a tensor of spectrogram with dimensions (channel, freq, time)
-* `mel_specgram`: a mel spectrogram with dimensions (channels, mel, time)
+* `mel_specgram`: a mel spectrogram with dimensions (channel, mel, time)
 * `hop_length`: the number of samples between the starts of consecutive frames
 * `n_fft`: the number of Fourier bins
 * `n_mel`, `n_mfcc`: the number of mel and MFCC bins